kilroy-code/flexstore/docs/risks.md

 An application may choose to offer a public registry of users or groups.
 Presumably, this would be opt-in, and that the public user or group name might be different than that used within some private group.

 Regardless, an app may allow a group member to send an invitation to join a group over the Internet, identifying it by pseudonymous tag.
-Anyone who posses this invitation would then know of the existence of the tag, and could re-share it.
+Anyone who possesses this invitation would then know of the existence of the tag, and could re-share it.
 It is also possible to share such invitations face-to-face (e.g., by QR code).

 ## Shutdown

-This free and open source software is designed to be used from secure Web page, including installed [PWAs](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
+This free and open source software is designed to be used from a secure Web page, including installed [PWAs](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
 While a PWA can be distributed through app stores, it can also be installed through any HTTPS site or mirror that carries it.
 While it is not terribly difficult to run an HTTPS site, it is not trivial either.
 Apps may choose to provide a public collection of current mirrors.

 Once someone has such an app, content can be exchanged through public relays or peers.
-The app can dynamically specify what collections of information it is interested in, and the relay need not be specicialized to handle it - i.e., it carries any data.
+The app can dynamically specify what collections of information it is interested in, and the relay need not be specialized to handle it - i.e., it carries any data.
 One relay or peer is as good as another, as long as it has the data.

 An app that uses this API can share data with other apps that use this API, even if the app code is different or hosted from different mirrors.